How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 - Anomalous access patterns

-Event Monitoring provides advanced logging including:
+Event Monitoring (a Shield add-on) provides advanced logging including:

 - Report and dashboard access